odriverobotics/ODrive/Firmware/README.md

 4. Power the ODrive board (as per the [Flashing the firmware](#flashing-the-firmware) step)
 5. Plug in a USB cable into the microUSB connector on ODrive, and connect it to your PC
 6. __Windows__: Use the [Zadig](http://zadig.akeo.ie/) utility to set ODrive (not STLink!) driver to libusb.
-  * If 'Odrive V3.x' is not in the list of devices upon opening Zadig check 'List All Devices' from the options menu.
-Connecting to the Odrive board directly and not over a usb hub may also help.
+  * If 'Odrive V3.x' is not in the list of devices upon opening Zadig, check 'List All Devices' from the options menu.
 With the Odrive selected in the device list choose 'libusb-win32' from the target driver list and select the large 'install driver' button.
 7. Run `./tools/demo.py` or `./tools/explore_odrive.py`.
       - `demo.py` is a very simple script which will make motor 0 turn back and forth.
-Take a look at the code if you want to control the ODrive yourself programatically.
+Use this as an example if you want to control the ODrive yourself programatically.
       - `explore_odrive.py` drops you into an interactive python shell where you can explore and edit the parameters that are available on your device.
 For instance `my_odrive.motor0.pos_setpoint = 10000` makes motor0 move to position 10000.
 To connect over serial instead of USB run `./tools/explore_odrive.py --discover serial`.

 ### From Arduino
 [See ODrive Arduino Library](https://github.com/madcowswe/ODriveArduino)

 ### Other platforms
 See the [protocol specification](https://github.com/madcowswe/ODrive/blob/devel/Firmware/protocol.md) or the [legacy protocol specification](https://github.com/madcowswe/ODrive/blob/devel/Firmware/legacy-protocol.md).